maxfrenzel/CompressionVAE/README.md

 When creating a CompressionVAE object for a new model, it needs to be provided a training dataset.
 For small datasets that fit in memory we can directly follow the sklean convention.
 Let's look at this case first and take MNIST as an example.

 First, load the MNIST data.
-(Note: this example requirtes scikit-learn which is not installed with CVAE.
-Your might have to install it first by running `pip install sklearn`.)
+(Note: this example requires scikit-learn which is not installed with CVAE.
+You might have to install it first by running `pip install sklearn`.)
 ```
 from sklearn.datasets import fetch_openml
 mnist = fetch_openml('mnist_784', version=1, cache=True)